-Details on a number of other crucial issues, such as identifying SALW, the UN Programme of Action and other regional agreements, and dealing with donors, are dealt with in the following TRESA modules: SALW Basics-Recognizing SALW and Ammunition (SB-R05); Recognizing SALW and Ammunition (RSA05); Global and Regional Agreements on SALW Control (GRA05).
-At the appropriate points in this module you will be directed to these modules for your information or further training.
-Please make use of the space provided within this module to record additional information or notes from the training, as well as your ideas and answers to specific exercises and discussion questions.
-As we hope to make this and all other TRESA modules more targeted, relevant and useful to your area of work, we welcome any feedback and comments you might have.
-Please feel free to contact us at www.tresa-online.org.
+Details on a number of other crucial issues, such as identifying SALW, the UN Programme of Action and dealing with donors are dealt with in more depth in the following TRESA modules: SALW Basics-Recognizing SALW and Ammunition (SB-R05); Recognizing SALW and Ammunition (RSA05); Global and Regional Agreements on SALW Control (GRA05).
+At the appropriate points in this module, you will be directed to these modules for your information or further training.